tyedem/Token-Crowdsale/README.md

 # KaseiCoin Timed Crowdsale Demo

-To review the functionality of the Kaseicoin timed crowdsale, see `KaseiCoinTimedCrowdsaleDemo.mov` in this repository.
+To review the functionality of the KaseiCoin timed crowdsale, see `KaseiCoinTimedCrowdsaleDemo.mov` in this repository.
 The demonstration completes the following steps:

 1. Send ether to the crowdsale from a different account.